rackerlabs/technical-blog/_posts/2019-06-26-Using-the-Microsoft-SQL-Server-hybrid-buffer-pool.md

 -	It increases throughput more than flash storage.
 -	It is cheaper than Dynamic Random Access Memory (DRAM).
 -	It is cacheable.
-This is a huge advantage over Peripheral Component Interconnect (PCIe), which cannot be cached in the central processing unit (CPU).
+This is a huge advantage over Peripheral Component Interconnect (PCIe), which is not cacheable in the central processing unit (CPU).
 -	It retains data in memory after a power interruption or shut down.

-You can use PMEM in a variety of ways to lower latency for applications where you need faster data access with enormous amount of data such as Internet of Things (IoT) applications, cyber threat analysis, and financial trading among others.
+You can use PMEM in a variety of ways to lower latency for applications where you need faster data access with an enormous amount of data such as the Internet of Things (IoT) applications, cyber threat analysis, and financial trading among others.

 ### Concepts

-The following terms are applicable for the buffer pool extension feature.
+The following terms are applicable to the buffer pool extension feature:

 - **Solid-state drive (SSD)**: Stores data in memory (RAM) in a persistent manner.